snonux/foo.zone/gemfeed/2024-01-13-one-reason-why-i-love-openbsd.md

 `sysupgrade` downloaded and upgraded to the next release and rebooted the system.
 After the reboot, I run:

+> Note to myself: I have to undo the `/var/www` symlink before upgrading, and re-establishing the symlink afterwards again.
+This is due to disk space constraings on my setup!

 ```shell
 $ doas sysmerge # Update system configuration files
 $ doas pkg_add -u # Update all packages